The investment process begins with a view of interest rates and inflation. Other factors considered may include but are not limited to:

 Order Execution And Custody

 Portfolio turnover and transaction costs can negatively impact portfolio performance; therefore Rutherford Investment Management strives for low portfolio turnover.
-Rutherford’s access to the portfolio is direct and trading and updating are immediate.
+Rutherford’s access to the portfolio is direct and client accounts are updated real-time at Schwab after trades have been processed.

 The broker, selected by the client, performs the duty of custodian.
-While Rutherford Investment Management has full discretionary authority over the portfolio, with the exception of authorized management fees, no cash can be removed from the portfolio, except by the client.
+Rutherford Investment Management has full discretionary authority over investing the portfolio.
+With the exception of client authorized management fees, cash can only be removed from the portfolio by the client.
+Portfolio balances are available to the client 24/7, under normal circumstances, on the custodial broker’s website.